betterscientificsoftware/bssw.io/Events/2021-11-rse-hps-workshop.md

 Submissions from first-time conference presenters, and from members of groups that have historically been underrepresented in the HPC community are particularly encouraged.

-Papers and discussion topics should be submitted via https://submissions.supercomputing.org/?page=Submit&id=SC22WorkshopRSEHPC2022Submission&site=sc22.
+Papers and discussion topics should be submitted using the [submission website](https://submissions.supercomputing.org/?page=Submit&id=SC22WorkshopRSEHPC2022Submission&site=sc22).
 The deadline for submissions is Friday, August 5, 2022, at 11:59 PM AoE (UTC-12).

-For more information and any updates to deadlines/dates, please see the workshop website (https://us-rse.org/rse-hpc-2022/).
+For more information and any updates to deadlines/dates, please see the workshop website (https://us-rse.org/rse-hpc-2022/) or contact the organizers at sc-ws-rse-hpc@info.supercomputing.org.

 <!---
 Publish: yes